 Broken ribs and collapsed lungs can come from blunt force trauma suffered during an accident, as well as internal organ damage and internal bleeding.

 Virginia is a fault insurance state.
 This is the most common insurance system, with only 12 states following no-fault laws.
 In a traditional fault-based insurance state, the driver or party that caused the car accident will be financially responsible for related damages.
 If you get into a car accident in Northern Virginia, you will contact the at-fault driver’s insurance company for financial recovery.
 Call the other driver’s insurer to file your damage claim.
 If you caused the crash, the other driver does not have insurance or you were in a hit-and-run, call your insurance provider to file a claim instead.

 Virginia is also a contributory negligence state.
 If an investigation finds you did not cause the crash, but you contributed to it to some degree, the courts may bar you from recovery.
 Virginia is in the minority as a contributory negligence state, as most states have moved to fairer comparative negligence laws.
-In a comparative negligence state, partial contribution to an accident will not fully bar the victim from recovery, but instead, decrease the victim’s compensation award.
+In a comparative negligence state, a partial contribution to an accident will not fully bar the victim from recovery, but instead, decrease the victim’s compensation award.

 It is important to hire a lawyer to help you navigate Virginia’s contributory negligence rule.
 When evaluating your case, a car insurance company may deny your claim if it believes a courtroom would likely assign you contributory negligence for the accident.
 Virginia’s strict rule may encourage insurance companies to deny claims or refuse to negotiate better settlements.
 Hiring an attorney could be in your best interests if you fear an insurance company taking advantage of you during the claims process.